Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Constant value](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/ConstantValue.png "[Constant value]")

-This extension is used to map a constant value to a random destination attribute.
+This extension is used to map a constant value to a destination attribute of a random data type.
 The fixed source value is defined in the configurations and never changes.
 This extension is often used according to receipts, for instance to define the receipt type.

 [comment]: <> (Is that right? random destination attribute? or only string?)